The local resources of space will enable economic growth in the same way new resource frontiers have been explored and

 Arkyd 6, Launches in 2017

-Arkyd 6 (A6) is currently being developed at our headquarters in Redmond, WA. and will launch in the Spring 2016 to test increased capabilities of our Prospecting and Earth Observation technologies.
+Arkyd 6 (A6) is currently being developed at our headquarters in Redmond, WA. and will launch in the Fall of 2016 to test increased capabilities of our Prospecting and Earth Observation technologies.

 In 2015, President Obama signed a historic piece of legislation into law that recognizes the right of U.S. citizens to own asteroid resources they obtain and encourages the commercial exploration and utilization of resources from asteroids.